Integrate an Automated Storage and Retrieval System (ASRS)

 - Lift: represents all the internal locations inside the ASRS.

 - Lift_Out: represents the output area of the ASRS.

-Here is a possible workflow for placing goods in the ASRS:
+Here is the recommended workflow for placing goods in the ASRS:

 - Operator physically places goods in the ASRS's input area.